wenyangfu/funcprog-scala/Lectures/evaluation.md

 // loop-> loop -> reduces ad infinitum...
 ```
 ### Changing the evaluation strategy
-The interpreter reduces func args to values before rewriting the func application.
+The interpreter reduces function arguments to values before rewriting the function application.
 One could alternatively apply the function to unreduced arguments.
 For instance:
 ```scala
 sumOfSquares(3, 2+2)
 // Don't reduce to 4, simply pass 2+2 to the function.